zuozhenggh/learning-library/data-management-library/mysql/migration-using-sqldeveloper/migration-tasks/migration-tasks.md

   GRANT SELECT ANY TABLE TO targetuser; </copy>
   ```

   2. After executing above SQL commands, create a new connection named "ATP" in SQL Developer with the above TARGETUSER database credentials and the ATP wallet file.
-Just like we did in lab: [Other Reference Lab: How to Connect to Autonomous Database from SQL Developer] (?lab=adw-connection-wallet)
+Just like we did in lab: [Appendix: How to Connect to Autonomous Database from SQL Developer] (?lab=adw-connection-wallet)

   > **Note:** SQL Developer does not migrate grant information from the source database.
 The Oracle DBA must adjust (as appropriate) user, login, and grant specifications after the migration.